imt-mobisyst/pkg-multibot/docs/simulation.md

 ## 3. Network isolation with FastDDS Discovery server

-DDS is the protocol used by ROS2 for communicating between nodes.
+DDS is the default protocol used by ROS2 for communicating between nodes.
 One aspect of this protocol is to look for elements that a node can communicate with on the newtwork.
 It's the "Discovery protocol".

 In our use case, we'll use Fast DDS [Discovery server](https://docs.ros.org/en/iron/Tutorials/Advanced/Discovery-Server/Discovery-Server.html), which works similarly to a router and allows to isolate DDS subnets.